Welcome Student Leaders

 Troy D’Ambrosio, Executive Director of the Lassonde Entrepreneur Institute

 Troy D’Ambrosio is the executive director of the Lassonde Entrepreneur Institute, assistant dean at the David Eccles School of Business and holds a presidential chair in entrepreneurship at the University of Utah.
-Troy is co-founder, officer and director of multiple startup companies that have attracted over $500 million in capital.
-He has served as the VP of investor relations and corporate communication for American Stores Company, the director of mutual fund operations for Wasatch Advisors and deputy chief of staff to the mayor of Salt Lake City.
+Troy is the co-founder, officer, and director of multiple startup companies that have attracted over $500 million in capital.
+He has served as the VP of investor relations and corporate communication for American Stores Company, the director of mutual fund operations for Wasatch Advisors, and deputy chief of staff to the mayor of Salt Lake City.
 He graduated from the University of Utah in 1982 and was named the Ernst & Young Entrepreneur of the Year in 2000, a v100 Technology Leader in 2008, Best in State Educational Administrator in 2009, and received the 2014 Governor’s Medal for Excellence in Science and Technology.

 Kathy Hajeb, Director

 Kathy Hajeb is an assistant professor (lecturer) at the David Eccles School of Business, where she teaches courses in innovation and entrepreneurship.
 She is a director at the University of Utah’s Lassonde Entrepreneur Institute, where she manages the operations and is responsible for a variety of student innovation and entrepreneurship programs challenging students of all ages.
-Kathy received both her bachelor and master’s degrees from the University of Utah and worked in the natural resource industry prior to joining the university in 2003.
+Kathy received both her bachelor’s and master’s degrees from the University of Utah and worked in the natural resource industry prior to joining the university in 2003.

 Anne Bastien, Director of Programs

-Anne Bastien is director of programs at the Lassonde Entrepreneur Institute.
+Anne Bastien is the director of programs at the Lassonde Entrepreneur Institute.
 Anne creates and implements statewide programming to teach students 21st-century learning skills through entrepreneurial leadership and innovation experiences.
 Anne has over 12 years of program, employee, and student development experience with multiple education and cultural organizations around the state.
 She earned both her BS in economics and her MBA from the University of Utah.